maxpetul/C3X/README.txt

 The free improvements wonder effect (granaries from Pyramids etc.) now works on small wonders.
 Note to modders, to set this effect you must use a third party editor like Quintillus' (https://forums.civfanatics.com/threads/cross-platform-editor-for-conquests-now-available.377188/) because the option is grayed out in the standard editor.
 Even worse, if you set the effect then work on the BIQ in the standard editor, the effect won't be saved, so you'd need to set it every time or work exclusively in Quintillus' editor.

 ADJUSTABLE MIN CITY DISTANCE:
-Change the adjust_minimum_city_separation config value to add that many tiles to the minimum allowed distance for founding cities.
-For example, setting it to 2 means cities can only be founded with 3 tiles separating them.
-Setting it to a negative number means cities are allowed to be founded next to one another.
-Additionally, by community request, the option disallow_founding_next_to_foreign_city can be used to disallow founding cities next to those of other civs even when the min separation is zero or less (if the min separation has not been reduced this option has no effect).
+The minimum allowed distance between cities can be changed by modifying the minimum_city_separation config option.
+A value of 1 corresponds to the standard game rules.
+A value of zero allows cities to be founded directly adjacent to one another.
+Values greater than 1 force cities to be founded farther apart than normal.
+Additionally, the option disallow_founding_next_to_foreign_city can be used to disallow founding cities next to those of other civs even when the min separation is zero.

 NO-RAZE:
 The "NoRaze" mod has been re-implemented inside C3X.
 To enable it, edit the config file mentioned above.
 There are separate options to prevent autorazing and razing by player's choice.